sendoggo/CSGODataExtractor/README.md

-# CSGODataExtractor
+# CSGO Data Extractor
-Extracts data from CSGO demo files
+Extracts data from CSGO demo files.

+Script used to extract and structure CS:GO data from demo files.
+This new generated data was used to train a Neural Network that would detect cheaters in game matches.